chef/automate/components/automate-chef-io/content/docs/ldap.md

 #### `ldapsearch` Example Queries

 For debugging purposes it can be useful to execute LDAP queries manually using the `ldapsearch` utility.
-On Ubuntu, it's provided via `ldap-utils` (i.e., `sudo apt-get install ldap-utils`).
+On Ubuntu, it is provided via `ldap-utils` (i.e., `sudo apt-get install ldap-utils`).
-In what follows, we'll outline an example directory layout, and the `ldapsearch` queries corresponding to the different phases.
+In what follows, we will outline an example directory layout, and the `ldapsearch` queries corresponding to the different phases.

 The _User Search_ query looks like this, with comments referencing the